A Letter to My Unborn Baby on Mother's Day - Baby Chick

 All photos by Creative Clicks Photography

 I can’t wait to teach you things.
-Like how to give good hugs, how to dance, how to be kind to others, respect your elders, say “yes ma’am and no ma’am,” open doors for others, treat women with respect, work hard, to put the toilet seat down, to listen, to be humble, and to never give up.
+Like how to give good hugs, dance, be kind to others, respect your elders, say “yes ma’am and no ma’am,” open doors for others, treat women with respect, work hard, to put the toilet seat down, to listen, to be humble, and to never give up.
 I know that we, as parents, will teach you a lot, and I look forward to having you help me grow and teach me new things, too—for example, all the boy things.
-Everyone thought you would be a girl, and that might be because I am a very girly girl, but I promise to try and be the best boy mom for you.
+Everyone thought you would be a girl, and that might be because I am a very girly girl, but I promise to try to be the best boy mom for you.

 All of my love,